 Marmot Dark Mountains™, the Scottish Mountain Marathon™ and the ROC Mountain Marathon™ are now utilising the same veteran handicap system.
-This will enable us to offer a new veteran handicap championship category in 2019.
+This will enable us to offer a veteran handicap championship category.
 The handicap system is based on the following criteria (For solo category competitors please read the following as though it was singular):

 - A team is eligible for a Veterans’ Handicap Score if both members are aged 45 or older on the Saturday of the event.
 This applies to both men and women.

 - Only the age of the older team member is then considered for the Veterans’ Handicap calculation.